Mountain Research and Development Journal

 How can monitoring support action and policies for sustainable futures in mountains?

 Systematic observation of the social-ecological dimensions of mountain areas can help us understand the social, environmental, economic, and cultural dynamics and trends affecting mountain communities and ecosystems.
-This MRD Talk brought together researchers, practitioners, and policymakers to learn from successful monitoring initiatives.
-We jointly explored how best to set up monitoring systems and share the information obtained in order to enable effective policies and action for sustainable futures in mountains.
-A recording of the event and key insights will be available here soon.
+This MRD Talk brought together researchers, practitioners, and policymakers to learn from diverse ongoing monitoring initiatives.
+We jointly explored how best to set up monitoring systems and share the information generated in order to enable effective policies and action for sustainable futures in mountains.

 Read more